1950 New Mexico gubernatorial election

 The 1950 New Mexico gubernatorial election took place on November 7, 1950, in order to elect the Governor of New Mexico.
 Incumbent Democrat Thomas J. Mabry was term-limited, and could not run for a third consecutive term.
 David Chávez unsuccessfully sought the Democratic nomination.

+Republican Edwin L. Mechem comfortably won the election, defeating former Democratic governor John E. Miles.
+Mechem, who is the nephew of former governor Merritt C. Mechem, became the first Republican to win a gubernatorial election in New Mexico since 1928, the first governor of the state to be born after New Mexican Statehood, and would later become only the second Republican governor to be elected twice, in 1952.

 This was the first gubernatorial election ever in which Roosevelt County backed a Republican.
 Additionally, Grant County and Otero County voted Republican for the first time since 1920.
 No Republican candidate would carry the former again until 2014.
 Doña Ana County also voted Republican for the first time since 1928.